Have you been considering starting an email newsletter?

 This process leaves you with a strong foundation to build and grow your email list effectively.

-A: My done-for-you copywriting service includes
+A: My done-for-you lead magnet copywriting service includes

 Q: How do you tailor your marketing strategies to fit different businesses?